microsoft/vscode-docs/docs/python/tutorial-django.md

 ## Next steps

-Congratulations on completing this walkthrough of working with Django in Visual Studio code!
+Congratulations on completing this walkthrough of working with Django in Visual Studio Code!

 The completed code project from this tutorial can be found on GitHub: [python-sample-vscode-django-tutorial](https://github.com/Microsoft/python-sample-vscode-django-tutorial).